Live Tour

 Novelty How novel is the Submission relative to existing public research?

-The Paper Award will be awarded to the Submission with the most points and the Paper Award Runner Up will the second most points.
+The Paper Awards will be awarded to the 3 submissions with the most points during the 2024 competition.
 Paper rubric evaluations will not be shared.
-In the event of a tie, the Paper that was entered first to the Competition will be the winner.
-In the event a potential winner is disqualified for any reason, the Paper that received the next highest score rank will be chosen as the potential winner.
+In the event of a tie, the paper that was entered first to the competition will be the winner.
+In the event a potential winner is disqualified for any reason, the paper that received the next highest score rank will be chosen as the potential winner.

 Toggle Animation